rschenk/jj-todo/README.md

 ## Contrived Example

 For sake of a contrived example, let's add a post to a hypothetical blog engine.
-And again, for the sake of argument, the commit I want to eventually make is, "Create Post schema backend".
+And again, for the sake of argument, the change I want to eventually make is, "Create Post schema backend".

-I find really granular todo lists helpful for keeping myself on track, so I might make the following todo lists for each of those commits:
+I find really granular todo lists helpful for keeping myself on track, so I might make the following todo lists for each of those chages:

 * Create Post schema backend
   - [ ] migration